 About This Recipe

 This recipe for Bacon Grape Tomato Dip is a good example of taking a recipe you really love and changing it a bit to create something new.
-The basis for this dip is Bacon Stuffed Cherry Tomatoes.
+The basis for this dip is one of my favorite recipes: Bacon Stuffed Cherry Tomatoes.

 As much as I love that recipe, it is fussy to make.
 So I thought I could combine the flavors of that recipe to make this dip, which is about 100 times easier.
 All the flavors are here – you just don’t have to carefully fill 24 little tomatoes with a savory mixture.